Lee01-bit/Java/README.md

 <li>Adding/Removing Classes: Use <b>classList.add</b>, classList.remove, or classList.toggle to manipulate an element’s classes.</li>

+# Advanced-Java

+18 September 2024
+ES6+ features:

+A block statement is used to group zero or more statements.
+The block is delimited by a pair of braces ("curly braces") and contains a list of zero or more statements and declarations.

+<b>let</b> - it is used for variables that may change

+<b>const</b> - used for values that should not be reassigned

+<b>Arrow functions</b> - this is used to write a shorter functions , improving code readibilty.
+They also have a lexical 'this', which simplies the handling of "this" in certain contexts

+<b>Template Literals:</b> Made string creation more flexible  , allowing for embedded expressions, multi-line strings and easier string formatting

+Asynchronous JavaScript

+callbacks: The traditional method for handling asynchronous operations, but can lead to deeply nested code known as "callback hell."

+Promises: we use .then() and .catch() to manage our task and it allows us to chain them , reducing the issues associated with callbacks.

+Async/Await: Introduced a more intuitive way to write asynchronous code that looks and behaves like synchronous code, making it easier to follow and debug.

+Error Handling:

+try-catch: A structured way to manage errors in your code.
+The try block allows you to test code for errors, while the catch block handles any errors that occur.
+The finally block can be used for cleanup tasks, ensuring that certain code runs regardless of the outcome.

 <li>Changing Attributes: Use <b>setAttribute</b> and removeAttribute to modify or remove attributes like src, href, alt, etc.</li>

 <li>Creating and Inserting Elements: Use <b>createElement</b> and appendChild to create new elements and add them to the DOM.</li>